-The embedding process remains a difficult challenge to tackle in each EUSAIR country, particularly due to different funding mechanisms of EU Member States and Enlargement Countries.
-Based on the perspective on the common challenge, different stakeholders have to be involved in the process and different funding sources should be addressed (soft measures can play a significant role also in the transport, energy or other sectors), while the biggest challenges remain:
+Embedding process remains difficult challenge within each EUSAIR participating country, but particularly because of the different funding mechanisms of EU member states and enlargement countries.
+Based on the perspective within the common challenge, different stakeholders need to be taken into the process, different funding sources could be addressed (soft measures can play a significant role also in the transport, energy or other sectors), but the biggest challenges remain:

-- Identification of the key stakeholders to be involved in the embedding processes strongly relies on the perspective of the challenge/priority; - The right mechanism to be used in the planning/implementation process, among others: exchange of good practices, developed networks of business and clusters, targeted calls, matchmaking, programming or sometimes MA's networks.
-Those networks will also influence the openness and flexibility of further policy implementation instruments; - Difference between full members of the EU with a variety of funding sources at different levels and non-members of the EU with limited sources, additional preconditions and strong horizontal role of DG NEAR.
-In this respect, the macro-regional processes should also unite the region enabling it to speak with one voice in the dialogue with the decision makers and act as a positive EU incentive for delivering "basic" requirements and the needed reforms; - EUSAIR Facility Point can support the process by offering the opportunity to the pre-defined key stakeholders to network in this respect.
+- Definition of the key stakeholders to be involved in the embedding processes strongly rely on the perspective of the challenge/priority. - The right mechanism to be used in the planning/implementation process, among others: exchange of good practices, developed networks of business and clusters, targeted calls, matchmaking, programming or sometimes managing authorities' networks.
+Those networks shall also influence the openness and flexibility of the further policy implementation instruments. - Differences among full members of the EU with large scale of available sources at different levels and non-members of the EU with limited available sources, additional preconditions and strong horizontal role of DG Near.
+In this respect macro regional processes should serve also as common voice of the region towards the decision makers and positive EU incentive for delivering "basic" requirements and needed reforms. - EUSAIR Facility Point can support the process in terms of offering the opportunity to network among the pre-defined key stakeholders in this respect (task forces?).